benchristel/mydocs/recipes/cinnamon-rolls.md

 ### Baking

-At this point you can refrigerate or freeze the rolls.
-If you freeze them, you'll need to let them thaw in the fridge for several hours before baking.
-If you refrigerate them, give them two hours to come to room temperature before baking.
+At this point you should refrigerate or freeze the rolls if you're not going to bake them immediately.
+If you freeze them, you'll need to let them thaw in the fridge for 8–24 hours before baking.
+Give refrigerated rolls three to four hours at room temperature to rise before baking.

-Bake in a steam oven at 350º for 30 minutes.
-If you don't have a steam oven, you can brush the tops of the rolls with egg wash (mix an egg with 1/2 cup of milk) for a glossy, crusty exterior.
+Bake in a steam oven at 350º for 35 minutes.
+If you don't have a steam oven, you can brush the tops of the rolls with egg wash (mix an egg with 1/2 cup of milk) and bake at 350º for 30 minutes.

+### Notes

+Amounts for pecans and raisins are approximate.
+We plan to adjust the amounts based on experimentation next year.